Clikeo/easy-CSRF/readme.md

 Signature format
 ----------------

-The generated signature has the following format:

-    1352582467:PdyfgHNZt...1Uqg==:94KNdWzg4...7iwHw==
-    timestamp |   random token   |   signed token

-The random token and signed token are base64 encoded data.
-The total signature is about 188 bytes in length by default.

-The signature format by default is, simplified:
+The signature is encoded in base64, format by default is:

     timestamp + ":" + token + ":" + signed token